mrbotcr/py3ClimMob/README.md

 ## License and copyrights

-ClimMob is Copyright 2021, Alliance of Bioversity International and CIAT.
+ClimMob is Copyright 2023, MrBot Software Solutions.
 The software is released in the terms of GNU Affero General Public License v3.0.
 The plug-in architecture of ClimMob is based on [PyUtilib Component Architecture](https://pypi.python.org/pypi/PyUtilib) (PCA) which is licensed under BSD, therefore the [code](https://github.com/BioversityCostaRica/py3ClimMob/tree/master/climmob/plugins) that loads and connects plug-ins is licensed under BSD.